FlashSystems/ukibak/README.md

 ## Via the arch linux AUR

-There is an [AUR package](https://aur.archlinux.org/packages/ukibak) for arch linux that can be installed via your favourite AUR helper.
+There is an [AUR package](https://aur.archlinux.org/packages/ukibak) for arch linux that can be [installed manually](https://wiki.archlinux.org/title/Arch_User_Repository) or via your favourite AUR helper.

 # Credits